-In Britain we put the clocks forward an hour every Spring and back an hour every Autumn.
+In Britain, and some other places, we put the clocks forward an hour every Spring and back an hour every Autumn.
 This is called Daylight Saving.

 Daylight saving has nothing whatever to do with the Night Sky and almost nothing to do with astronomy, but Sam was curious about it and asked me to explain why we have it.

-It was first used about a hundred years ago in Britain, and is still used in Britain, and Sam lives in Britain, so this Section is about its use in Britain, although since it was first used in Britain several other countries have at some time used it, and a few still do.
-You need not read any further unless you live in a country which still uses it and, like Sam, are curious about why.
+It was first used about a hundred years ago in Britain, and is still used in Britain, and Sam lives in Britain, so this Section is mainly about its use in Britain, although since it was first used in Britain a few other places have at some time used it, and a few still do.
+You need not read any further unless you live in a place which still does and, like Sam, are curious about why.

 Sam and I use an App on his tablet to look up the times of sunrise and sunset, and some other astronomical data, for January 6th and July 6th for where he lives.
 Here they are, in graphical form, in Greenwich Mean Time (GMT).
 The black areas are where the sky is totally dark, the yellow areas are full sunlight and the grey areas show where the sky is getting lighter or darker before and after Sunrise and Sunset - this is more fully explained on the Page on When can we see the stars?

 On the days very close to the Summer solstice the night sky where he lives never gets totally dark.